TPC Sawgrass Stadium Course in Ponte Vedra Beach, Florida

 BILLY HORSCHEL: I practice here.
 But that’s sort of dwindling down.
 I’m sort of practicing at my club, The Plantation, a little bit more.
 More or less I’m going up to Sea Island to Frederica. -2015

-Q. Is there a level — this is a ball-striker’s golf course but is there a level of comfort here that maybe you feel that other guys don’t because you’re familiar with it?
+Q. This is a ball-striker’s golf course but is there a level of comfort here that maybe you feel that other guys don’t because you’re familiar with it?

 BILLY HORSCHEL: Yeah, I think that I’m comfortable with the tee shots you got to hit off the shapes and everything, and I’m comfortable with the shots into the greens.
 So, I think that’s what I can take most from it.
 The greens are nowhere near what they are like this the rest of the year, so the break, I can have an understanding on how much it’s going to break, but it’s different with these fast greens and firm and everything, but, yeah, there are just shots off the tees and iron shots into the greens and everything, you can feel comfortable with, because I’ve hit them hundreds of times. -2015